MichaelRobotics/Kubernetes/opentelemetry-demo/.github/README-CI-CD.md

 This guide explains how to set up the CI/CD pipeline for building and pushing Docker images to your private Docker Hub repository.

+## Repository Structure Note

+This project is organized in a subdirectory structure:
+- The OpenTelemetry Demo code is in the `opentelemetry-demo/` subdirectory
+- The workflow watches for changes to files in both the root directory and the `opentelemetry-demo/` subdirectory

+Make sure to modify files in the correct location to trigger the workflow.

 ## Required GitHub Secrets

 Before you can use the workflow, you need to set up the following secrets in your GitHub repository: